How a financial plan can provide a roadmap to your future success

 - Medical bills

-After you have gathered the documents, create a filing system and make certain that they are filed in the correct folders.
+After you have gathered the documents, create a filing system that works for you so you’re able to reference back to them.

-The next step involved with making a financial plan is to complete an asset evaluation and to determine your net worth.
+The next step is to determine your net worth.
 To do this, you will need to determine the market value of each of your assets.
-This is the price you’d be able to sell the asset for if you found a willing buyer.
+This is the price you’d be able to sell the asset for today.

 Begin by taking an inventory of all of your assets and write them down.
 You can then look up the fair market value of all of your fixed assets.
-Determining the value of your intangible assets may require some more work.
-After you have valued all of your assets, you will then need to take an inventory of all of your income sources and your liabilities.
+After that, take an inventory of your income sources and your liabilities.

-Write down all of the sources of income that you have so that you can see a monthly total.
+Write down all of your income sources to see a monthly total.
 If your monthly amounts vary, use an average value of your earnings for the last six months.
 Finally, list all of your debts and total them.
 You can then determine your net worth by subtracting your liabilities from the value of your assets.
-There are some net worth calculators that are available online that can help you with this process.

 Set your financial goals for the future

 Setting your financial goals is the next step in writing a financial plan.
-Decide how much you want to have available for your retirement.
-Think about other goals such as your children’s college savings, purchasing a home, retiring early, and other things that you would like to accomplish.
-Decide how much money that it will require to meet each of these goals.
+This plan is where you’re able to decide how much you want to have available in retirement, as well as setting aside funds for your children’s college savings, purchasing a home, retiring early, and other financial milestones you’d like to reach.

-A financial plan example of possible goals might include the following:
+Examples of possible financial goals to build long term wealth might include the following:

 - Create a budget that you can live with

-- Save an emergency fund of three to six months’ worth of your income
+- Save three to six months’ worth of living expenses in an emergency fund

 - Save for your retirement